insen/blog/_posts/2018-10-31-Git-Merge-Across-Repos.md

 In traditional or client-server based synchronization, you can only synchronize from the 'sink' to the 'source'.
 The 'sink' can keep changing its contents, and you can have many 'sink's, but every single 'sink' needs to pass all its changes/records to the 'source' for synchronization to be effective and available to all other 'sink's.
 And these synchronization steps are all sequential.
 The 'source' is the gatekeeper, and cannot be changed.

-Git however, eliminates, the difference between 'source' and 'sink' - 'source' and 'sink' are just roles you play.
+Git, however, eliminates the difference between 'source' and 'sink' - 'source' and 'sink' are just roles you play.
 Moreover, any repository can choose any other repository, and between those two, either party may play the role of 'source' or 'sink' at will.

 Some taxonomy now - In Git - the 'sink' is called the 'local' repo.
 The 'source' is called the 'remote'.
 And in Git or other DVCSs it is possible to switch out the 'remote' to some other 'remote', or have any number of 'remote's.